Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 In this example we'll fetch the total USD balances of tokens and positions of the [UMAMI Finance](https://umami.finance/) treasury.

-Firstn get an API key from Zapper
+First, get an API key from Zapper
 ```javascript
 const ZAPPER_API_KEY = "";
 ```